tatortrechts/data.tatortrechts.de/README.md

 ## Our Scrapers

-Scrapers are setup to run on the [Morph.io](https://morph.io/) automatically once a day.
+Scrapers are setup to run on the [morph.io](https://morph.io/) automatically once a day.
-And the source code of the scrapers on [GitHub](https://github.com/rechtegewalt) and the data on [morph.io](https://morph.io/rechtegewalt).
+And the source code of the [scrapers on GitHub](https://github.com/rechtegewalt) and the  [data on morph.io](https://morph.io/rechtegewalt).
+We collect some information about [the websites here](./Organisations.md).

 ## Related Work